-Typically held at the end of September, the Fall Career and Graduate School Fair brings together over 750 Bryant undergraduate/graduate students and alumni, along with approximately 100 organizations and graduate schools, to the Bryant campus.
-In addition to graduate schools, the Fall Fair attracts employers who are seeking to hire May/December graduates as well as spring and summer interns.
+Typically held at the end of September, the Fall Career Fair brings together over 750 Bryant undergraduate/graduate students and alumni, along with approximately 100 organizations and graduate schools, to the Bryant campus.
+The Fall Fair attracts employers who are seeking to hire May/December graduates as well as spring and summer interns.
 Students are encouraged to attend the fair as early as sophomore year to start learning about the variety of organizations that recruit on campus.

 Career Planning Courses

 Five session, non-credit courses.
 Exploring Your Major & Career Options (CPC 101) is open to first- and second- year students who are choosing their major/concentration and exploring career options.
 Search Strategies: Internships, Jobs & Grad School (CPC 201) is open to second- and third-year students.
 This course covers resume/cover letter writing, LinkedIn, interviewing, networking and more.

 Held during Winter Break, the Shadow Program gives students a chance to learn about workplace environments firsthand while spending a day “on the job.”
 Over 100 Bryant alumni, working in a wide variety of career paths, open their doors to Bryant students every year.
 The Amica Center for Career Education makes it easy for students to participate as we match students, based on career interests, to alumni working in those industry areas.